Alimonky/Algorithm/README.md

 # Algorithm
-this is about introduction of Algorithnm
+this is about introduction of Algorithnm(the vision of 3)